unicode-org/icu/icu4c/source/data/icu4j-readme.txt

 *                                                                              *
 ********************************************************************************

-Procedures for building ICU4J data from ICU4C data:
+Procedures for building ICU4J data from ICU4C data.
+This assumes you have checked out the entire ICU repository (both icu4c / icu4j).

 *Setup*